banjilawal/chessbot/chessbot_api_architecture_guide.md

 <a name="purpose-of-chessbot"></a>
 ### Purpose of ChessBot
-ChessBot A High Performance In-Memory Chess Engine Intelligent Agent with Transactional Move Orchestration , Centralize Validation and Reactive Notifications
+ChessBot A High Performance In-Memory Chess Engine Intelligent Agent with Transactional Move Orchestration , Centralize Validation and Reactive Notifications. a state management engine that can be deployed anywhere.
+The transactional patterns you're establishing will make network distribution, persistence, and scaling much easier later.

 ChesBot's teaching engine helps a novice who might feel intimidated by chess into a a confident, experienced player willing to take on everyone.
 ChessBot speeds up the learning curve